The best way to travel between Nice and Monaco? The taxi boat.

 Taxi boat

-The taxi boat positions itself between the car and the helicopter: more prestigious and faster for door-to-door travel than a car during peak season, more accessible than a helicopter, offering a unique scenic experience.
-For groups of 4 or more people, the cost per passenger becomes competitive.
+The taxi boat positions itself between the car and the helicopter: more prestigious and faster door-to-door than a car during peak season, more accessible than a helicopter, with a unique scenic experience.
+For groups of 4 or more, it is the most balanced option in terms of speed, comfort, and experience.

-During the Monaco Grand Prix, as well as during the peak of summer, the taxi boat emerges as the most sensible solution for reaching the Principality from Nice.
-No traffic jams, direct access to key locations, premium comfort, 24/7 availability: this mode of transport checks all the boxes that land transfers can no longer guarantee during high season.
+During the Monaco Grand Prix, just like in the heart of summer, the taxi boat emerges as the most rational solution for reaching the Principality from Nice.
+No traffic jams, direct access to key locations, premium comfort, 24/7 availability: this option ticks all the boxes that land-based transportation can no longer guarantee during high season.

 Beyond the pure logistics, the journey becomes an experience in itself.
 Skimming along the French Riviera from the sea, watching the Cap-Ferrat, Beaulieu and Èze before spotting the Monaco rock, it is to approach Monaco by its most spectacular facade.